Fort Gibson Lake staff completes installation of new buoy line below dam

-Fort Gibson Lake staff installs a new buoy line below the dam Dec.
-8 to 11, 2025.
-Buoys help create a safer environment for visitors by clearly identifying restricted areas and guiding boaters away from hazards that can occur during water releases.
-(U.S. Army Corps of Engineers photo by Tanner Huckaby)
+FORT GIBSON, Okla. — Fort Gibson Lake staff completed the installation of a new buoy line below Fort Gibson Dam Dec.
+8 to 11.
+The buoys help create a safer environment for visitors by identifying restricted areas and guiding boaters away from hazards that can occur during water releases.

+"Our staff completed this work while coordinating around water releases from the Southwestern Power Administration," said Fort Gibson Lake Manager Gregg Moydell.
+"This partnership showcases the teamwork required to keep both public safety and reliable regional power running smoothly."

 |Date Taken: